-The Bad—Most cranberry sauces are loaded with sweeteners.
-It’s also sticky, so it can cling to your teeth for hours afterward.
+The Bad— Possibly the worst thanksgiving food of all time.
+Most cranberry sauces are loaded with sweeteners.
+This side dish is also sticky, so it can cling to your teeth for hours afterward.
 And then there’s the fact that cranberries can easily stain your tooth enamel.

 Final Verdict—Eat cranberry sauce in moderation and only every now and then.
 Once a year during Thanksgiving is perfectly acceptable.
 Rinse your mouth with plenty of water afterward.

 The Good—They’re delicious.
 What else needs to be said?
 Pumpkin pie, pecan pie, and everything in-between.
 You’ve been waiting all year long for this.